 Position Paper Guidelines

-• Position papers are a key part of each delegate’s preparation for the committee experience.
-It must outline the position of your country or character on the topic(s) of your committee, and effective position papers will include the ideas you may actually pass in your committee’s final resolution.
+Position papers are a key part of each delegate’s preparation for the committee experience.
+The position paper must outline the position of your country or character on the topic(s) of your committee, and effective position papers will include the ideas you may actually pass in your committee’s final resolution.
 Think of your position paper as a way to come into the conference with researched ideas about what you would like to do.
 Chairs will appreciate well-written and well-researched position papers which show that you are invested in the conference.

-• Successful position papers should include:
+Successful position papers should include:

 An explanation of the actions your country or entity has taken in the past to address the issue(s) the committee will discuss